JoepVanlier/JSFX/Reflectosaurus_Manual/Reflectosaurus_Manual.md

 *Figure 5: Node layout.
 Most of the settings of a node are directly controllable with the mouse or keyboard.
 You can modify feedback level (RMB + drag), modify input level (mousewheel), change lowpass frequency (shift + drag), highpass frequency (Ctrl + shift + drag) and adjust panning (Alt + drag).
 You can also Mute (M), Solo (S), toggle ping-pong delay (P), feedback inversion (I) and toggle non-linearity (R).*

 The center of the circle indicates how high the input gain is.
-This refers to the gain directly coming from the audio source going into the plugin.
-It can be adjusted with the scroll wheel.
+This refers to the gain directly coming from the audio going into the plugin.
+This input gain can be adjusted with the scroll wheel.
 Each node has a lowpass and highpass filter and the frequencies that are allowed to pass are indicated by the outer white arc.
-Finally, the panning is indicated by the nodule at the tip.
-In case of panning, this nodule moves left or right.
-In case of a ping pong delay, it splits in two, with the initial delay in the ping-pong having a brighter color.
+Finally, stereo panning is indicated by the nodule at the tip.
+Panned left, this nodule is on the left, while for a right pan, it would be on the right.
+In case of a ping pong delay, the nodule splits in two, with the initial delay in the ping-pong having a brighter color.

 <center><img src="nodemodes.png"></center>